HomeTaxesT4E Slips in Canada: Demystifying Your Statement of EI Benefits

 If you received regular EI, repaid any EI overpayments, or obtained EI-funded support as outlined above in the previous tax year, you can expect to get a T4E slip.

-All Information Provided on the T4E Slip
+What Information is Included on the T4E Slip?

 Here is a breakdown of every box on your T4E reports: